le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 drwxr-xr-x   3 leo  staff    102 Jan  4 19:24 test
 {% endhighlight %}

-Cookbook can have:
+A cookbook can have:

- * metadata.rb - the file, which contain all information about cookbook (name, dependencies).
+ * metadata.rb - a file, which contain all information about the cookbook (name, dependencies).

 {% highlight ruby %}
 name              "nginx"